decred/dcrdata/README.md

 the [Insight API](https://github.com/bitpay/insight-api) (EXPERIMENTAL), and its own JSON HTTP API.
 The Insight API uses the path prefix `/insight/api`.
 The dcrdata API uses the path prefix `/api`.
+File downloads are served from the `/download` path.

 ### Insight API (EXPERIMENTAL)